DasTarrVn/Auto-Fill-TDTU-Evaluation-Form/README.md

 * A file dialog will open.
 Navigate to the folder you extracted in **Step 2** and select it.
 (Ensure the selected directory directly contains the `manifest.json` file).
 * Click **Select Folder**.

-The extension is now successfully installed and will appear in your active extensions list, ready to automate the evaluation form process.